Home ground: Ainslie Park

 Record attendance away from home: 4,295 v St Mirren (14th February 2006)

-Home colours: white shirts, red shorts, white socks
+Home colours: white shirt with red flash, red shorts, white socks

 Away colours: navy shirts, navy shorts, navy socks